rayx/pickhost/README.md

 # Introduction

-Pickhost allows you to define SSH login information (e.g., host, user, comments, etc.) in an simple INI style config file and select a host in an interactive way in terminal.
-It's implemented using PyPick.
+Pickhost allows you to manage SSH login information (e.g., host, user, comments, etc.) in an simple INI style config file and select one item from them in an interactive way in terminal.
+It's implemented using [PyPick](https://github.com/rayx/pypick).

-Compared to existing SSH managers (as far as I know, all of them are GUI applications), pickhost is simple to config and quick to launch.
+Compared with existing SSH managers (as far as I know, all of them are GUI applications), pickhost is simple to config and quick to launch.
 It's non-disruptive and integrates with your workflow well if you spend most of your time in terminal.

 The following is an example screenshot: